eigenbrot/eigenbrot.github.io/_posts/2016-12-14-MesaVerde-Cortez.md

 four-corners region has very deep and interesting cultural as well as geologic heritage.
-A fact that blew my mind is that there were more (a lot more!)  people living in this area back at the height of the Anasazi civilization (around 1200 or so) than there are now.
+A fact that blew my mind is that there were more (a lot more!)  people living in this area back at the height of the Anasazi civilization (around AD 1200 or so) than there are now.
 There is a lot to explore out here and the ranger in the museum gave me some good beta on some cool spots along Comb Ridge in Utah.

 <figure class='align-right' style='width:50%'>
  <a href='{{ site.url }}{{ site.baseurl }}/images/posts/MeVe-8.jpg'>